The Newton polygon of a planar singular curve and its subdivision: Discussion

+We say that a tropical curve $H$ can be lifted over a field $\KK$ if there exists a curve $C'$ over $\KK$ such that $\Trop(C')=H$.
+Let a point $P\in H$ be of multiplicity $m$ in the $\KK$-extrinsic sense for some valuation field $\KK$.
+Suppose that $H$ can be lifted over another field $\KK'$ of the same characteristic.

+{\bf Question}: is it true that the point $P$ is of multiplicity $m$ in the $\KK'$-extrinsic sense?
+As far as the author knows, this is an open problem (though not very difficult).

+For a tropical curve $H$, if a point $P\in H$ is of multiplicity at least $m$ in the intermediate sense, then $P$ is of multiplicity at least $m$ in the intrinsic sense (Def.~\ref{def_intrinsic}); see Proposition \ref{prop_implication}.

+Note that the method in Proposition \ref{prop_method}, which allows us to verify the definition in the extrinsic sense, requires information about all the valuations of the coefficients of the equation of the tropical curve $H$.
+Therefore, we have to know even those coefficients which can be perturbed without changing $H$.
+Hence, given only a tropical curve $H$, the verification of Def.~\ref{def_extrinsic} is not straightforward.

+On the other hand, it is enough to know only the dual subdivision of the Newton polygon for $H$ in order to verify the definition in the intrinsic sense (Def.~\ref{def_intrinsic}).
+The multiplicity in the intrinsic sense of a point $P\in H$ remains the same if we change the lengths of the edges of $H$.
+Quite the contrary, for Def.~\ref{def_intermediate} of multiplicity in the intermediate sense, the lengths of the edges of $H$ are important because we operate with the extended Newton polyhedron $\widetilde \A$; see also Remark \ref{remark_passing}.

-So, if a point $P$ is the tropicalization of a singular point of multiplicity $m$, then $P$ satisfies some necessary conditions.
-Nevertheless an ambiguity remains: if there is a point of multiplicity $m$ on an edge $E$, then it is possible that {\bf all the points} on $E$ satisfy the above conditions.
+So, if a point $P$ is a point of multiplicity $m$ in the extrinsic sense, then $P$ satisfies some necessary conditions, for example, estimates in the Exertion Theorems hold and can be easily verified.
+Nevertheless an ambiguity remains: it is possible that a lot of the points on an edge $E$ are of multiplicity $m$ in the extrinsic sense, but we cannot realize them as tropicalizations of $m$-fold points simultaneously; see examples in \cite{markwig, markwig2}.
+See also Proposition \ref{prop_position} for the case where we can prove that the position of $P$ is unique.

-However, it is possible to determine via tropical modifications where it is a singular point if both $x_0,x_{n+1}$ exist (Lemma \ref{tech}) and the distance $x_{n+1}-x_0$ is equal to $m$.
-In this case the stable intersection is also equal to $m$ and that means that after the tropical modification along a horizontal line, the only ray going to $-\infty$ must be exactly under $P$.
-So, exploiting the balancing condition, we find the coordinates of $P$.